 Dimensions: 12.25 x 11 x 2.75 inches | Max Power Level: 200-1,500 watts | Voltage: 120/60 volts | Electric Current: NA amps | Number of Burners: One | Cookware Base Diameter: 4.75 to 11 inches | Load Capacity: 44 pounds

 Connects burners to hold large cookware

 Besides its power, this cooktop’s key feature is its burner “bridge,” linking the two burners so that you can use large cookware.
-JennAir recommends cookware with up to a 7-inch base on each burner but says bridging can hold stockpots and griddles up to 10 inches in diameter.
-All that power and flexibility—plus a sleek design and features like performance boost, automatic cooking, and pause—come at a high price but may be worth it for heavy use.
+JennAir recommends cookware with up to a 7-inch base on each burner, but says bridging can hold stockpots and griddles up to 10 inches in diameter.
+All that power and flexibility—plus a sleek design and features such as performance boost, automatic cooking, and pause—come at a high price, but may be worth it for heavy use.